Top Content Title

 The credit can be applied directly by the member to new invoices for new program registrations, products or subscriptions.

-Gift certificates will be applied to balances owing by the Membership Director and/or Treasurer throughout the year as new invoices are created for test fees, competition fees, or other invoices as applicable.
+Gift certificates will be applied to balances owing by the Office Manager and/or Bookkeeper throughout the year as new invoices are created for test fees, competition fees, or other invoices as applicable.

 Volunteering and Fundraising Commitments